What is the clenching force of a white shark's jaws. Who has the strongest bite in the world? Dogs have the strongest jaws. Top breeds

 Jaw strength – 41 atmospheres.

-It may seem strange that this mighty predator and part-time King of beasts, occupies only the tenth position.
-The lion is the only social cat in the world.
-Lions prefer to hunt collectively, and perhaps for this reason, the jaws have not evolved as much as the jaws of some other cats.
-In addition, lions, attacking their victims, as a rule, suffocate them by simply biting their trachea, for which there is no special need for a strong bite.
+It may seem strange that this powerful predator and also the King of Beasts occupies only tenth position.
+Leo is the world's only social cat.
+Lions prefer to hunt collectively and it is perhaps for this reason that their jaws have not evolved as much as the jaws of some other cats.
+In addition, when lions attack their victims, as a rule, they strangle them by simply cutting through their trachea, for which there is no particular need for a strong bite.

 Lions hunt both at night and during the day, although they hunt large prey mainly at night.
 They prefer to stay close to water, although they can live without it for up to five days.